Course and Test Requirements

 The University of Minnesota Twin Cities requires students who meet certain criteria to demonstrate a command of the English language.
 This is necessary for success in college-level classes taught in English.
 Applicants who are required to submit English language proficiency test results when they apply for undergraduate admissions are:

-• Non-international students whose first language is not English and/or who have been studying in schools in the U.S. for less than 4 years by the time of enrollment at the University of Minnesota.
+- Non-international students whose first language is not English and/or who have been studying in schools in the U.S. for less than four years by the time of enrollment at the University of Minnesota.

 Please note: an English proficiency test may be waived if applicants meet the English proficiency requirements in an alternate way; for instance, ACT or SAT results, transfer courses from other U.S. institutions, specific high school curriculums, or country of origin.
 See below for more information on ways to meet this requirement.